AndrewL14/Student-tracker-API/README.md

 ### Disclaimer
-This application is a 2 part repo, if you wish to run in full-stack, visit [Student-tracker-UI](https://github.com/AndrewL14/Student-tracker-UI)  and clone the repo, making sure to run both applications
+This application is a 2 part repo, if you wish to run in full-stack, visit [Student-tracker-UI](https://github.com/AndrewL14/Student-tracker-UI)  and clone the repo, making sure to run both applications.
-CURRENTLY UNAVAILABLE due to changing of HTTP endpoints in the backend to fit the new EMAIL service.
+CURRENTLY PASSWORD RESET unavailable due to not being implemented in the frontend.
+(Able to be used in the backend service or using postman. view email documentation)

 Currently, the UI has not been styled but the corresponding login, register, and dashboard pages have all been implemented.